srli/ar_tags_localization/README.md

 To run, make sure usb_cam is running so ar_track_ar has a camera message to listen to.

+Also clone the associated usb_cam repo from here  https://github.com/srli/usb_cam

 Run:

 	roslaunch usb_cam usb_camera.launch